Billed

 Invoice the balance before the event date

 Send the remaining balance invoice one to two weeks before the event and collect payment before you perform.
-Once you have delivered your set, your leverage to collect drops significantly and clients may delay payment indefinitely.
+Once you have delivered your set, your use to collect drops significantly and clients may delay payment indefinitely.

 5. 5